-Being back in Seattle, I realize how big this city is after living in teeny tiny Florence, where I could walk from one end of the city (Santa Croce) to the other (Oltrarno, Santo Spirito) in about 20 minutes.
+I’ve come to appreciate how teeny tiny Florence is whenever I leave, where I could walk from one end of the city (Santa Croce) to the other (Oltrarno, Santo Spirito) in about 20 minutes.
 However as tiny as Florence is, about 5 areas/neighborhoods come immediately to mind when looking for consistently good food in Florence.
 While I have endless places to eat in my massive food memory banks, I’ve narrowed it down to a few.
 Here are my instinctive opinions on where to eat in Florence in these 5 distinct quarters:

 1. Sant’Ambrogio.
 Commonly lumped in with Santa Croce, it is one of the best if not best neighborhoods in Florence.
 You can generally bank on a place not sucking if you wonder around the streets of this area.
 Places of note are: Gilda’s, Vivo for fresh seafood, La Ghiotta for simple “tavola calda” style eats, Cibreo (any of his restaurants) and La Divina Pizza